 12. See Claude Monet and Pablo Picasso’s Art at Kunsthaus Zurich

-Admittedly not as huge as Louvre in Paris, Kunsthaus Zurich is still worth visiting.
+Admittedly not as huge as the Louvre in Paris, Kunsthaus Zurich is still worth visiting.
 The art museum in Zurich has pieces from Pablo Picasso, Vincent van Gogh, Claude Monet, and Andy Warhol.
 Other renowned artists from different times and styles also have their works in it.

 Address: Heimplatz 1, 8001 Zurich.
 Trams: 3, 5, 8, 9 and Bus 31 – Kunsthaus